 Here are a few of our favorites that we know your employees will love:

 Remote work allows for more diverse workplaces, but it’s important to make sure team building efforts are inclusive, too!
-Activities like Understanding Juneteenth, Hispanic & Latinx Trivia, and Exploring Asian Art can help employees feel cared for, as you’re centering their culture and heritage!
+Activities like Understanding Juneteenth, Hispanic & Latin American Trivia, and Exploring Asian Art can help employees feel cared for, as you’re centering their culture and heritage!
 Plus, it’ll help everyone connect on a much deeper level as they immerse themselves into cultures outside their own.

 Everyone loves playing games every now and again.
 Plus, when you host virtual team building games, it’s a great way for your staff to work together and have a friendly sense of competition in a low-stakes environment.
 Playing a game like Guess Who or Taboo will get everyone talking and working together in no time. 🕹️

 Even with an agenda, you can still fit in a few quick team building activities!
-In fact, starting or ending the meeting with a quick game or trivia question is a great way to help your team members stay active and engaged throughout the meeting.
+In fact, starting or ending the meeting with a quick game or trivia question is a great way to help your team stay active and engaged throughout the meeting.

 For your next meeting, try a fun icebreaker question, a quick game of “guess the song,” or a fun “praise circle” to kick it off. 🕺